JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 are `exp`, `log`, `sqrt`, the trigonometric functions `sin`, `cos` and `tan`, their inverses, as well as the hyperbolic functions `sinh`, `cosh` and `tanh` and their inverses;
-more will be added in the future.
-Note that this way of obtaining the Taylor coefficients is not the *laziest* way, in particular for many independent variables.
-Yet, it is quite efficient, especially for the integration of ordinary differential equations, which is among the applications we have in mind (see also [TaylorIntegration.jl](https://github.com/PerezHz/TaylorIntegration.jl)).
+more functions will be added in the future.
+Note that this way of obtaining the Taylor coefficients is not a *lazy* way, in particular for many independent variables.
+Yet, it is quite efficient, especially for the integration of ordinary differential equations, which is among the applications we have in mind (see [TaylorIntegration.jl](https://github.com/PerezHz/TaylorIntegration.jl)).

 ```@repl userguide